Witiko/doctoral-thesis/defense.md

 can see in the middle picture.
 Then, we use these distances to improve the accuracy of the retrieval.
-For example, in the right picture, you can see the *soft vector space model*, also known as the *soft cosine measure*, which improves sparse retrieval, so that it can models word relatedness and is more robust against slight differences in terminology and math notation. ↷
+For example, in the right picture, you can see the *soft vector space model*, also known as the *soft cosine measure*, which improves sparse retrieval, so that it can model word relatedness and is more robust against slight differences in terminology and math notation. ↷

-By contrast, in fusion-based learning-to-rank techniques, we don't improve the accuracy of an individual search engine themselves.
+By contrast, in fusion-based learning-to-rank techniques, we don't improve the accuracy of individual search engine themselves.
 Instead, we combine the results of several search engines to produce more accurate results. *Rank-based fusion* techniques such as *the reciprocal rank fusion* only use the ranks of a document across the results, whereas *score aggregation* techniques such as